Michael Holding (filmmaker): Life and career

-Holding was also a principal cameraman for many of the sequences in the Disneynature feature films "Elephant" and "Earth" and the "From Pole to Pole" episode of the BBC series Planet Earth, which won best photography at the BAFTAs.
+Holding was also a principal cameraman for many of the sequences in the Disneynature feature films Elephant and Earth and the "From Pole to Pole" episode of the BBC series Planet Earth, which won best photography at the BAFTAs.
 Holding has served as principal wildlife cameraman on numerous high end blue chip natural history films and TV series for some 35 years.
-Specialities include long lens camerawork and drone cinematography.
+Specialities include long lens behavioural camerawork and drone cinematography.

+As part of the Planet Earth camera team he has won several awards, including an Emmy Award for cinematography.
+A more recent Emmy came from the Netflix series "Nature's Babies".

 With nearly 45 years of flying experience, Mike pilots his own Cessna 182 aircraft for aerial camerawork and for reconnaissance and supply runs to crews in remote areas.
 A passionate conservationist, Mike dedicates a lot of time when not filming to assisting researchers with aerial surveys.